Loading…

 Your iPhone shot it in HEIC, but the app you want to upload to refuses it?
-Convert HEIC to PNG right in Safari β no App Store install, no cloud upload.
+Convert HEIC to PNG right in Safari, with no App Store install and no cloud upload.

 Many web forms, ticketing systems, and non-Apple apps simply don't accept HEIC.
 Converting to PNG is the quickest fix.